What is stress?

 - trouble relaxing or sleeping

-- lots of thoughts racing around your mind – for example, thoughts and worries about the future
+- a lot of thoughts racing around your mind – for example, thoughts and worries about the future

 - feeling unwell – for example, headaches or other aches and pains.